-To build a better performing PC it is best to use a Solid State Drive (SSD) instead of the hard disk to install the operating system and the heavily used programs.
-It is the best way to build a PC which gives good performance and also the 240/250 GiB drives are also affordable.
-To check whether or not an SSD drive works better for your PC you can purchase a cheap one and check its performance.
+To build a better-performing PC, it is best to use a Solid State Drive (SSD) instead of the hard disk to install the operating system and the heavily used programs.
+It is the best way to build a PC that gives a good performance, and also the 240/250 GiB drives are also affordable.
+To check whether an SSD drive works better for your PC, you can purchase a cheap one and check its performance.
 There are many SSD drives with varying storage like 120GB, 240 GB, and 480GB.

-A low cost SSD drive from SanDisk was tested to see its performance against the other regular hard drives.
+A low-cost SSD drive from SanDisk was tested to see its performance against the other regular hard drives.
 The sdssda 240G G26 was used for this purpose.
-The model which was tested has 256 GB of total memory, however, it is sold as 240 GB since the 16 GBs are permanently reserved for over-provisioning.
+The model which was tested has 256 GB of total memory.
+However, it is sold as 240 GB since the 16 GBs are permanently reserved for over-provisioning.
 In the tests, the SSD Plus was compared to Crucial BX100 and the Corsair Neutron XT.
-The SSD Drive comes with a manual card and a frame stick which makes it mechanically compatible with laptops that require a 9.5mm drive as the SSD Plus is only 7mm thick.
-The drive comes in plastic casing which can easily be opened since the cover is only fitted on the drive.
-Once opened a small PCB is unveiled on one side and has two small flash memory chips.
+The SSD Drive comes with a manual card and a frame stick, making it mechanically compatible with laptops that require a 9.5mm drive as the SSD Plus is only 7mm thick.
+The drive comes in a plastic casing which can easily be opened since the cover is only fitted on the drive.
+Once opened, a small PCB is unveiled on one side and has two small flash memory chips.

-On the components side there is a controller chip and two more flash chip memories are attached.
+There is a controller chip on the components side, and two more flash chip memories are attached.
 There is no dedicated cache memory in the drive.
 It uses a Silicon Motion SM2246XT controller chip and NAND flash memory chips.
 The SSD was tested on a Core i7-5960X @ 3.5 GHz system.
-The system was using motherboard of ASRock Fatal1ty X99 Extreme6/3.1 and has memory of 16 GB DDR4-2400, four G.Skill F4-2400C15Q-16GRR 4GB modules.
-The Boot drive was Kingston HyperX Predator 480 GB while video display was of Samsung and Power supply from Corsair CX750.
-The error margin was set to be 3% in the tests which means that performance differences of less than 3% were not considered meaningful.
-As a result, when the performance difference between two products is less than 3%, they are considered to have similar performance.
+The system used a motherboard of ASRock Fatal1ty X99 Extreme6/3.1 and had memory of 16 GB DDR4-2400, four G.Skill F4-2400C15Q-16GRR 4GB modules.
+The Boot drive was Kingston HyperX Predator 480 GB while the video display was of Samsung and Power supply from Corsair CX750.
+The error margin was set to be 3% in the tests, which means that less than 3% of performance differences were not considered meaningful.
+As a result, when the two products’ performance difference is less than 3%, they have similar performance.

 The performance of each drive was measured using CrystalDiskMark.
 The SSDs were connected to a SATA-600 port on the motherboard instead of a SATA-300 port which can cause limitations to the performance.
-The CrystalDiskMark was set to “All 0x00 Fill mode “to check the performance of the SSD when it was dealing with the compressible data.
-On the sequential read benchmark test SSD Plus has the same performance as other drives.
-While on the sequential write benchmark SSD Plus performed similar to BX100 but it was 27% slower in performance as compared to the Neutron XT.
-On the read test with 512 kB blocks, the SanDisk model was 5% slower than the Crucial BX100 but stayed 35% slower than the Neutron XT.
-The SanDisk SSD Plus performed as expected and showed a high performance on the sequential read tests.
-The strong point of the drive is that it performs the same way with compressible data as it does with the non-compressible data.
+The CrystalDiskMark was set to “All 0x00 Fill mode “to check the SSD’s performance when dealing with the compressible data.
+On the sequential read benchmark test, SSD Plus has the same performance as other drives.
+While on the sequential write benchmark SSD Plus performed similar to BX100, it was 27% slower in performance than the Neutron XT.
+On the reading test with 512 kB blocks, the SanDisk model was 5% slower than the Crucial BX100 but stayed 35% slhttps://scienceprog.com/testing-your-embedded-system/ower than the Neutron XT.
+The SanDisk SSD Plus performed as expected and showed high performance on the sequential read tests.
+The drive’s strong point is that it performs the same way with compressible data as it does with non-compressible data.